rmscode/binary-garden/docs/software/microsoft-office/outlook/outlook.md

 I have experienced strange rendering issues with Outlook from time to time.
 For a while I was relaunching the app to resolve it, but I discovered that reloading the system's graphics drivers with <kbd>Win</kbd>+<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>B</kbd> also resolves the issue without having to close Outlook.

 ![Outlook render bug](../../../assets/outlook-rendering-issue.png)

+### "Incorrect Log in"

+I was assisting a user add their work email to the Outlook mobile app on their new Android phone, but kept getting the error "Incorrect log in" (or something very similar, I can't remember the exact wording).
+I knew that the credentials were correct because I had them log in to OWA without issue.
+The following steps resolved the issue:

+1. Android Settings > Applications > Outlook
+2. Open Storage and Cache, clear both.
+3. Go back and force stop the app.
+4. Add the mail account to Outlook again.